Rugby union in Egypt

-Rugby union in Egypt is a minor but growing sport.
+Rugby Union in Egypt is a minor but growing sport.

 Governing body

-The governing body is the Egyptian Rugby Football Union, which was founded in 2008.
-It is a member of the Confederation of African Rugby (CAR).
+The governing body is the Egyptian Rugby Football Union, founded in 2008.
+It is a member of Rugby Africa and World Rugby.
+On 14 November 2024, Egypt was granted World Rugby Full Member status by the World Rugby Council.

 History

-Rugby was first introduced into Egypt by the British, and was generally played by expatriates.
+Rugby was first introduced into Egypt by the British and was generally played by expatriates.
 However, the departure of the British from the region meant that the game went into sharp decline.
-Like many other North African nations, Egyptian rugby tended to look to Europe for inspiration, rather than to the rest of Africa or the Middle East.
-However, the Dubai Sevens has helped stir up some interest in the sport in Arabic-speaking nations.
+Like many other North African nations, Egyptian rugby looked to Europe for inspiration, rather than the rest of Africa or the Middle East.
+However, the Dubai Sevens has helped stir some interest in the sport in Arabic-speaking nations.
 Rugby union is quite popular in neighbouring Israel, but the hostility between the two nations means that there is little sporting contact between them.

-During the lead up to the Dardanelles Campaign, and Gallipoli in World War I, a number of ANZAC and British troops were stationed in Egypt.
-They played a number of games "in the shadow of the pyramids", and these were "games that meant as much to the players and the keen followers as ever did an international game on the Sydney Cricket Ground".
+During the lead-up to the Dardanelles Campaign, and Gallipoli in World War I, several ANZAC and British troops were stationed in Egypt.
+They played several games "in the shadow of the pyramids", and these were "games that meant as much to the players and the keen followers as ever did an international game on the Sydney Cricket Ground".
 The pitches were described as consisting of "sun-baked mud that rashed and cut all unwary players, or several inches deep in heavy, black mud".
 Tom Richards would write: